qadron/cuboid/README.md

 In hipper terms, you can very easily setup your own specialized _Cloud_ or _Cloud_ within a _Cloud_.

-In older-fashioned terms you can build load-balanced, on-demand, clustered application and even super-computers -- see [Peplum](https://github.com/peplum/).
+In older-fashioned terms you can build load-balanced, on-demand, clustered applications and even super-computers -- see [Peplum](https://github.com/peplum/).

 It offers: